Dariush77/crawl/README.md

-this is categories all product name and productides that a crawled and mapped with our products
+this is categories of Mosbat sabz all product name and products that a crawled and mapped with our products